Sailors training together aboard a Navy ship during deployment

 From Recruit to Sailor: Why Fitness Becomes Your Personal Duty

 The instructor-led group training in boot camp is a snapshot of a sailor's initial training, not their entire career.
 Once sailors report to their permanent commands on shore or at sea, the dynamic changes dramatically.
 The daily, mandatory group workouts disappear.
 While the Navy's physical fitness requirements don't go away, how you meet them becomes a matter of personal responsibility.
 There's no one telling you it's time to go for a run.
-If you’re navigating a navy boot camp split training program or a reserve path with separated phases, the same personal responsibility applies between phases and once you check in to your command.
+Whether you head straight to the fleet or move through a reserve path with separated phases, the same rule holds: between assignments and once you check in to your command, staying ready is on you.

 Think of it like any professional job.
 Your boss expects you to have the skills to do your work but doesn't watch you complete every task.
 In the same way, Navy leadership expects every sailor to be ready to pass their Physical Readiness Test (PRT).
 They provide the tools, like the gyms on bases and ships, but they don't typically lead daily workouts.
 It's up to you to manage your time and put in the effort, whether that's before your shift, during a lunch break, or late at night.